 If you're buying a loaf of sourdough from the grocery store bakery section like I do, look for a wide loaf so you'll have a fair amount of surface area for cheese and toppings.
 Leftover chunks would be faaaabulous in a sausage strata with asiago and asparagus.

-If you’re looking for a spicier option, try pepper jack.
-It makes this buffalo chicken grilled cheese.
+If you're looking for a spicier option, try pepper jack.
+It makes a buffalo chicken grilled cheese.
+Smoked gouda is another cheese I can't get enough of.

 - Both the roasted poblano peppers and the caramelized onions can be made several days ahead of time and stored in the fridge.

-- Next time I make this havarti grilled cheese I plan to split it and serve each half with a bowl of Italian sausage soup.
-Kind of like a homemade Panera You Pick Two, for two.
+- Next time I make this sourdough grilled cheese I plan to split it and serve each half with a bowl of Italian sausage soup.
+Kind of like a homemade Panera You-Pick-Two, for two.

 Sourdough Havarti Grilled Cheese with Peppers and Onions